Ali in Exile: Rare Photos of the Once and Future Champ in 1968

 When 25-year-old Muhammad Ali, the heavyweight champion of the world and the world’s single most famous Muslim, refused induction into the United States Army in the spring of 1967 (“War is against the teachings of the Koran,” he said.
 “I’m not trying to dodge the draft [but] we don’t take part in Christian wars.”), there was little doubt in his or in anyone else’s mind that there would be hell to pay for such a principled, public stand.

-So, Ali was back, allowed once again to fight for the crown — a crown he eventually regained in jaw-dropping fashion in 1974′s legendary “Rumble in the Jungle” against George Foreman.
+So, Ali was back, allowed once again to fight for the crown—a crown he eventually regained in jaw-dropping fashion in 1974’s legendary “Rumble in the Jungle” against George Foreman.
 But those many, many months when he was banned from the ring were history.
 They were gone.
-For three years, while (largely) lesser fighters vied for the heavyweight title and while his great nemesis, Joe Frazier, was relentlessly powering his way through the heavyweight ranks, Muhammad Ali was, in effect, in exile.
-Barred from the one place on Earth, the prizefighting ring, where his physical genius was permitted its fullest expression, the man Norman Mailer called “the World’s Greatest Athlete … our most beautiful man … the Prince of Heaven” was forced to find other outlets for his energy, other venues in which his unique personality could be given free rein.
+For years, while (largely) lesser fighters vied for the title and while his great nemesis, Joe Frazier, was relentlessly powering his way through the heavyweight ranks, Muhammad Ali was, in effect, in exile.
+Barred from the one place on Earth, the prizefighting ring, where his physical genius was permitted its fullest expression, the man Norman Mailer called “the World’s Greatest Athlete . . . the Prince of Heaven” was forced to find other outlets for his energy, other venues in which his unique personality could be given free rein.

-For example, he spoke at colleges and universities — and was often greeted as a hero on campuses where anti-war sentiment was, it seemed, intensifying by the day.
-But the one thing Ali never did was regret the decision and the actions that exiled him from boxing and kept the all-but-certain rewards — the riches, the adoring crowds, the glory — so far out of his reach.
+For example, he spoke at colleges and universities—and was often greeted as a hero on campuses where anti-war sentiment was strong, and growing.
+But the one thing Ali never did was regret the decision and the actions that exiled him from boxing and kept the all-but-certain rewards—the riches, the adoring crowds, the glory—temporarily out of reach.
 He did not blame anyone else.
 He did not sulk.

-He came down West Fifty-second Street, humming a song in the cold evening air [wrote Pete Hamill in an October 1968 issue of LIFE], walking with the cold, bright swagger of a champion….
-It had been 19 months since anyone had seen hi do what he does better tan anyone on earth — fight in a prize ring.
-On tis evening in New York, it was as if he had never been away.
+He came down West Fifty-Second Street [Pete Hamill wrote in an Oct.
+1968 profile of the fighter in LIFE magazine], humming a song in the cold evening air, walking with the cold, bright swagger of a champion. . . .
+It had been 19 months since anyone had seen him do what he does better than anyone on earth—fight in a prize ring.
+On this evening in New York, it was as if he had never been away.

 People stepped out of a steak house to watch him go by.
 Auto horns beeped in salute.
 A middle-aged lady asked him to autograph her newspaper.